AllThatIsTheCase/AllThatIsTheCase.github.io/react.md

 * The majority of discussion/docs is in Chinese, and the UI components default to Chinese.
 L10n exists but my language isn't supported and how to add new ones is undocumented.

 Despite all this, it's still one of the two main contenders.
-This should tell you something about the sad state of React.
+This should tell you something about the sad state of the React ecosystem.

 ## Grommet